 “Blaan is a coined word "bla" and "an".
 Bla means counterpart or pair and suffix an expresses ownership or possession.
 When joined together, Blaan, means our counterpart tribe, the To Bali ("To" is people and "Bali" is on the other side).
 The “To Bali” are known today as Tboli.
 Historically, the Blaans lived closely with Tboli people. - Blaan di Mtutung

-Information for cultural practices shared below are part of the Indigenous Peoples Development Program (IPDP) cultural research done in partnership with Dr. Heidi K. Gloria and published in the Sarangani Peoples & Culture book.
+Information for cultural practices shared below are part of the Indigenous Peoples Development Program (IPDP) cultural research done in partnership with Dr. Heidi K. Gloria and published in the Sarangani Peoples & Culture book back in 1996.

 The indigenous peoples (IPs) constitute a significant segment of the Philippine society.
 As defined by the Indigenous Peoples Rights Acts (IPRA), IPs are those groups of homogenous societies identified by self-ascription, who continually lived as organized communities on communally bounded and defined territories which they have occupied since time immemorial, sharing bonds of language, customs, traditions and who become historically differentiated from the majority of the Filipinos (Section 3, Article II, RA 8371).